d-claassen/dc23-excessive-schema/docs/architecture.md

 For schema specifically, the override layer is deferred.
 Source plugins are trusted to produce correct schema and stable `@id`s.
-If a source plugin’s output is broken, the corresponding glue plugin (`dc23-tea`, `dc23-software-downloads`, etc.) is responsible for fixing it — not this plugin.
+If a source plugin’s output is broken, the corresponding glue plugin (`dc23-tea` for TEC, `dc23-software-downloads` for EDD, etc.) is responsible for fixing it — not this plugin.

 ## Responsibilities